Endemism: Subtypes and definitions

-Schizoendemics, apoendemics and patroendemics can all be classified as types of neoendemics.
-Schizoendemics arise from a wider distributed taxon that has become reproductively isolated without becoming (potentially) genetically isolated – a schizoendemic has the same chromosome count as the parent taxon it evolved from.
+Types of neoendemics include schizoendemics, apoendemics, and patroendemics.
+Schizoendemics arise from a wider distributed taxon that has become reproductively isolated without becoming (potentially) genetically isolated—a schizoendemic has the same chromosome count as the parent taxon it evolved from.
 An apoendemic is a polyploid of the parent taxon (or taxa in the case of allopolyploids), whereas a patroendemic has a lower, diploid chromosome count than the related, more widely distributed polyploid taxon.
 Mikio Ono coined the term 'aneuendemics' in 1991 for species that have more or fewer chromosomes than their relatives due to aneuploidy.

 Pseudoendemics are taxa that have possibly recently evolved from a mutation.
 Holoendemics is a concept introduced by Richardson in 1978 to describe taxa that have remained endemic to a restricted distribution for a very long time.

 In a 2000 paper, Myers and de Grave further attempted to redefine the concept.
-In their view, everything is endemic, even cosmopolitan species are endemic to Earth, and earlier definitions restricting endemics to specific locations are wrong.
-Thus the subdivisions neoendemics and paleoendemics are without merit regarding the study of distributions, because these concepts consider that an endemic has a distribution limited to one place.
+In their view, everything is endemic; even cosmopolitan species are endemic to Earth, and earlier definitions restricting endemics to specific locations are wrong.
+So, the categories of neoendemics and paleoendemics don't really help in studying where species are found, because they assume that an endemic species only exists in one specific area.
 Instead, they propose four different categories: holoendemics, euryendemics, stenoendemics and rhoendemics.
-In their scheme cryptoendemics and euendemics are further subdivisions of rhoendemics.
+In their scheme, cryptoendemics and euendemics are further subdivisions of rhoendemics.
 In their view, a holoendemic is a cosmopolitan species.
-Stenoendemics, also known as local endemics, have a reduced distribution and are synonymous with the word 'endemics' in the traditional sense, whereas euryendemics have a larger distribution -both these have distributions that are more or less continuous.
+Stenoendemics, also known as local endemics, have a reduced distribution and are synonymous with the word 'endemics' in the traditional sense, whereas euryendemics have a larger distribution—both these have distributions that are more or less continuous.
 A rhoendemic has a disjunct distribution.
-Where this disjunct distribution is caused by vicariance, in a euendemic the vicariance was geologic in nature, such as the movement of tectonic plates, but in a cryptoendemic the disjunct distribution was due to the extinction of the intervening populations.
-There is yet another possible situation that can cause a disjunct distribution, where a species is able to colonize new territories by crossing over areas of unsuitable habitat, such as plants colonizing an island – this situation they dismiss as extremely rare and do not devise a name for.
+In cases where the disjunct distribution happens because of vicariance, a euendemic's separation is due to geological events like tectonic plate movements, while a cryptoendemic's separation occurs because the populations in between have gone extinct.
+There is yet another possible situation that can cause a disjunct distribution, where a species is able to colonize new territories by crossing over areas of unsuitable habitat, such as plants colonizing an island—which they dismiss as extremely rare and for which they do not devise a name.
 Traditionally, none of Myers and de Grave's categories would be considered endemics except stenoendemics.

+Environments

+Some environments are particularly conducive to the development of endemic species, either because they allow the persistence of relict taxa that were extirpated elsewhere or because they provide mechanisms for isolation and opportunities to fill new niches.